 By no means am I trying to toot my own horn here, friends.
 There are so many people out there with a good eye, but how many people have years of experience under their belt to deal with those difficult lighting situations?
 To help build out timelines that are logical and successful?
 To help pose you in ways that are flattering and natural?
 When it comes to professional photographers, you really do get what you pay for.
 And what is that you pay for exactly, you ask?

 You are paying for the experience that person has worked hard to accrue.
-Photographers attend workshops, take classes online, practice and practice some more with different kinds of gear in different kinds of situations.
+Photographers attend workshops, take classes online, practice and practice with different kinds of gear in different kinds of situations.
 We work hard to gain the experience we need to make you feel confident in us in ANY situation.
+I have been working in the wedding industry since 2011 and I have been in ALL KINDS of lighting situations, dealt with all kinds of personalities and worked with MANY different vendors.
+I know how to throw together a timeline, how to keep people calm and how to make the day run smoothly so that YOU can enjoy yourself and I can provide you with the best images possible.
+Below are some examples of various situations I've been in that are tricky in all their own ways.
+Find short blurbs below each!

 Yes.
 Gear.
 Every photographer has their own level of gear geek-ery and that gear is what can help give you peace of mind at your event.
-A good photographer has multiple lenses, multiple camera bodies, back up lenses, back up bodies, memory cards, flashes, tripods...
+A good photographer has multiple lenses, multiple camera bodies, back up lenses, back up bodies, memory cards, flashes, tripods, external hard drives, a good editing system and dependable computer...
 The list goes on.
 This gear is not cheap, my friends.
 And the better gear you have, the better your images turn out and the more dependable and "safe" your files are.
 Plus, this gear needs love.
 It needs special bags to travel in, it needs to be sent in for yearly check-ups and cleanings.
 It needs to be taken care of and occasionally replaced.
 A good, clean, dependable toolbox is essential to a successful, stress-free day.
+On top of all of that, a good photographer is INSURED.
+Both personally while at your event as well as carrying protection for their equipment should something happen.
+All of these things add up and are rolled into that bottom line price you pay for a safe, professional experience.

 3. Consistency & Style